Rajnikumar-data/Rajnikumar-data/README.md

-- 👋 Hi, I’m @Rajnikumar-data
+- 👋 Hi, I’m @Rajnikumar
 - 👀 I’m interested in giving data a meaningful explanation therefore learning data science
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on projects realted to healthcare industry
+- 💞️ I’m looking to collaborate on projects related to healthcare industry
 - 📫 How to reach me ...

 <!---